metio/terraform-provider-k8s/docs/data-sources/ec2_services_k8s_aws_dhcp_options_v1alpha1_manifest.md

 Optional:

 - `tags` (Attributes List) The tags.
-The value parameter is required, but if you don't want the tagto have a value, specify the parameter with no value, and we set the valueto an empty string. (see [below for nested schema](#nestedatt--spec--tags))
+The value parameter is required, but if you don't want the tag to have a value, specify the parameter with no value, and we set the value to an empty string. (see [below for nested schema](#nestedatt--spec--tags))
 - `vpc` (List of String)
 - `vpc_refs` (Attributes List) (see [below for nested schema](#nestedatt--spec--vpc_refs))